 - 2. Check the Enable Smart Tracking check box to enable smart tracking function. - 3.
-Set Zoom Ratio for tracking.
-You can set a fixed zoom ratio, or you can let the camera calculates the actual zoom ratio automatically. - Set a Fixed Zoom Ratio - 1.
-Move the Tracking Zoom Ratio cursor to 1. - 2.
-Select a target in the live image and adjust the PTZ buttons to see the target at desired size. - 3.
-Click Set Zoom Ratio to set the current zoom ratio as the zoom ratio. - Camera Calculates Zoom Ratio Automatically
+Set Duration.
+The speed dome stops tracking when the duration time is up. - 4.
+Select a target in the live image and adjust the PTZ buttons to see the target at desired size. - 5.
+Click Set Zoom Ratio.
+The device tracks the target at a fixed zoom ratio. - 6.
+Click Save.